Autism Awareness Day recognizes people on the autism spectrum, as well as the researching and fundraising initiatives which promote inclusivity.

 There are a number of online talks and seminars which educate us about living with autism.

 Why World Autism Awareness Day is Important

 It promotes inclusion

 The Autism Society reminds us of its nationwide effort to promote autism awareness, inclusion, and self-determination for all.
 It strives to make sure everyone autism is given the opportunity to achieve the best quality of life possible.

 We love blue

 On April 2 we wear blue to “Light It Up Blue” and show their support for those with autism.
 Thousands of homes and buildings around the world turn their lights blue on this day.

 We know The Power of One

-Each year The Power of One march takes place in Washington, D.C. on this day.
+Each year on this day The Power of One march takes place in Washington, D.C.
 It unites the autism community as one, showing support and love for those with autism.